sllvn/sllvn.me/content/blog/2023-11-26-composable-web-components/index.md

 </my-player>
 ```

-But what about wrapping other elements?
-If the idea is progressive enhancement, why not enhance your other custom elements?
+But what about wrapping non-standard HTML elements?
+If the idea is progressive enhancement, why not also enhance web components?
 [Zach](https://github.com/zachleat) at 11ty [created an `<is-land>` component](https://is-land.11ty.dev/) with this idea in mind (it handles boring-but-necessary stuff like loading and rendering).
-I'm thinking something more like configurators to control the behavior of nested components.
+A straightforward example is providing controls for the behavior of child components.

 <script type='text/javascript' src='./script.js'></script>
 <style>